ucsd-dsc-arts/dsc160-final-dsc160-final-group14/README.md

 ## Team Roles

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
+- Luis Diaz: Worked on the website and on writing several parts of the report on the README.
+Also worked on the MEllotron model and on accent conversion on speakers audio clips.
+- Catherine Hou: Worked on the Mellotron model and on the accent conversion of several speakers, on the eminem music, and work done on the audio-concatenation, audio-trimming, inference-eminem, inference-russian6, and inference-spanish100 notebooks
+- Prithviraj Pahwa: Worked on the Mellotron model and on the accent conversion of several speakers.
+Also created examples using the tacotron to use text to speech to produce results.
+- David Thierry: Worked on the README and on the discussion of our projects

 ## Technical Notes and Dependencies